stefanache/xampp_apache_https_ssl_443/README.md

             1. create one subdirectory crt in directory C:\xampp\apache The result will be the directory C:\xampp\apache\crt
-            2. Download the both files(cert.conf, makecert.bat) from my github repository and copy in this new C:\xampp\apache\crt\ directory, therefore will be 2 files as result:
+            2. Download the first two files(cert.conf, makecert.bat) from my github repository and copy in this new C:\xampp\apache\crt\ directory, therefore will be 2 files as result:
                                  C:\xampp\apache\crt\cert.conf